Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

       * For Fedora, the latest version of VirtualBox is recommended to prevent errors.
 Download the RPM from the VirtualBox website.
-Make sure your version of Fedora is up to date using
+Make sure your version of Fedora is up to date using:
         ```
         sudo dnf update
         sudo dnf upgrade
         ```

-        and inputting your password.
-Then install the Virtual Box rpm
+        and then inputting your password when prompted.
-        using:
+        Then install the Virtual Box rpm using:
         ```
         sudo dnf install VirtualBox-xxxxx.rpm
         ```